francabrera/ibmqx-user-guides/rst/FAQ/000-Frequently_Asked_Questions.rst

 **What is a quantum gate?**

+Quantum gates are the elementary building blocks for quantum computation, acting on qubits the way classical logic gates act on bits.
 A quantum gate is an operation applied to a qubit to change its state.
 To generate entanglement you must have at least a two-qubit gate equivalent to the CNOT.